kubevirt/kubevirt.github.io/pages/quickstart_kind.md

 Kind quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows allowing software developers to quickly get started working with Kubernetes.

+> warning "Not supported on macOS or Windows hosts"
+> KubeVirt needs Linux/KVM on the host kernel, which macOS and Windows don't provide (see [kubevirt/kubevirt#12410](https://github.com/kubevirt/kubevirt/issues/12410)).
+> If you're on a Mac, try the [devcontainer setup](https://github.com/kubevirt/kubevirt/pull/11830) or use the [cloud-provider quickstart](/quickstart_cloud/) instead.

 ## Prepare kind Kubernetes environment

 {% include quickstarts/kubectl.md %}